 Turn on the pot's sauté setting.
 Add the chopped bacon and cook until done.
-Remove to a paper towel to drain.
-Remove all of the bacon fat except for 1 Tbsp.
+Remove cooked bacon to a paper towel to drain.
+Remove most of the bacon fat from the pot, reserving 1 Tablespoon.

-Add the onion, celery and cook, stirring occasionally, until starting to soften.
-Be sure to scrape the bottom of the pan and get up any brown bits (deglaze).
+Add the onion, celery and cook, stirring occasionally, until they start to soften.
+Be sure to scrape the bottom of the pan and get up any browned bits (deglaze).

 Add oregano, thyme, salt, pepper, and smoked paprika, stirring well.

 Add the garlic and diced green chiles.
 Stir.

 Add the potatoes, jalapeño, red bell pepper, broth, and corn.
 Stir well.

 Add the chicken.
 Close the lid and lock into place.
 Set the steam release knob to the Sealing position.

 Cancel the sauté setting.
 Press the Pressure Cook/Manual button or dial, and the +/- button to select 8 minutes (High Pressure).

 When the cooking cycle is finished, let the pot sit undisturbed for 10 minutes (10 minute natural release).
 Then do a controlled quick release of the remaining steam/pressure.
 Open the lid when the pin drops down.

 Remove the chicken with tongs to a plate and set aside.